 My interest in biomedical research began with my undergraduate training in environmental and molecular toxicology.
 I have since been trained in neurotoxicology and neuropharmacology as a doctoral student working under Dr. Pamela Lein.
 The CounterACT program has allowed me to combine my passions for toxicology, public health, and national security by applying my knowledge of toxicology to counterterrorism research against chemical weapons.

-Brad Hobson is a PhD candidate in the Pharmacology and Toxicology graduate group working in the lab of Dr. Pamela Lein.
+Dr. Brad Hobson is a project scientist at the Center for Molecular and Genomic Imaging, and alumnus of the Lein Lab.
 His research within the CounterACT program focuses on investigating the long term neurological consequences of acute organophosphate (OP) intoxication using in vivo imaging.

 At Northern Kentucky University, I earned a B.S. in chemistry and a minor in criminalistics.
 As an undergraduate, I began to develop my skills as a chemist, while taking courses to join the field of forensic science.
 I worked in an organic chemistry lab focusing on synthesis of macrocyclic compounds.
 After graduation, I worked in an analytical chemistry lab determining the concentrations of active ingredients in skin and hair care products.